 Some gravel riding resources for the wet weather:

 - RESPECT AND BE COURTEOUS to other trail users.

 - Slow down when you encounter other trail users.

 - Warn them you are coming with a bell or voice.
-Do it early, not at the last minute to scare them.
-Give them time to process the warning.
+Do it early and give them time to process the warning.

 - Smile and say hello.
 Being friendly helps break down stereotypes of mean, aggressive riders.

-- If given a choice, pull over and let walkers and runners go by.
+- Whenever possible, pull off to the side of the trail and let walkers and runners go by.

-- If a runner or walker pulls over (and steps into the poison ivy/thorns), SAY THANK YOU!
+- If a runner or walker has to step off the trail to let you pass, SAY THANK YOU!

 We are sharing the local trails with other users.
-We are trying to build a community where mountain bikers are considered positively, not as threats to the trail’s themselves, and other users of the trails.
+We are trying to build a community where mountain bikers are considered positively, as stewards of the trails, not as a threat.

 I’ve been told recently by several hikers and runners that they have encountered rude bikers who do not slow down, do not warn them they are coming, do not say thank you for getting out of their way.
 This has made them scared to use the trails.